Intuitive Analyses via Drift Theory

 \end{theorem}

-These three drift theorems are the most common ones and already cover a lot of applications.
-In fact, in this paper, we only need the additive and the multiplicative drift theorem; we stated the variable drift theorem solely as an illustration.
+These three drift theorems already cover a lot of applications.
+In fact, in this article, we only need the additive- and the multiplicative drift theorem; we stated the variable drift theorem solely as an illustration.
 Further drift theorem variants exist, for example, for lower bounds on multiplicative drift~\cite{Witt13MultiLowerBound} or on variable drift~\cite{Lehre2014}.
-Furthermore, there are concentrations bounds for hitting times under additive drift~\cite{DBLP:journals/algorithmica/Kotzing16} and occupation probabilities under additive drift~\cite{KotzingLW15}.
+Moreover, there are concentration bounds for hitting times under additive drift~\cite{DBLP:journals/algorithmica/Kotzing16} and occupation probabilities under additive drift~\cite{KotzingLW15}.
 When the drift goes away from the target, we speak of \emph{negative drift}.
 The negative drift theorem \cite{OlivetoW11,OlivetoW12} gives an exponential lower bound in this setting.

-A very different approach at understanding random processes via their stepwise changes is given by Wormald~\cite{wormald1999differential}, modeling the processes as solutions of a system of differential equations.